 Make cheese dip more exciting to eat by making creamy skillet Bacon Cheeseburger Dip with cream cheese, ketchup, mustard, mayonnaise, sweet pickle relish, and paprika.

 This post is sponsored by Red Gold Tomatoes.With 4th of July right around the corner, I think about all the summer fun happening around the neighborhoods – cook outs with family and friends, pool parties, picnics, sitting in the a/c.

 That’s me with the last one.
 As much as I love sunshine, I love my a/c even more.
 But that doesn’t mean I miss out on summer food.

 When I go to my parents for the holiday, I do almost all of the cooking.
 Often I plan the menu then cook most of the food in their kitchen.

-When I think of summer gatherings, I immediately think about burgers on the grill.
+When I think of summer gatherings, I immediately think about my avocado burgers on the grill.
 I also think about snacking because if there’s one thing I love more than dessert, it’s snacking.

 That’s where the inspiration behind this creamy skillet Bacon Cheeseburger Dip came from – the smell (and taste!) of summer cheeseburgers plus my love of snacks.
 And bacon – can’t forget that!